 Microsoft Dynamics vs Salesforce: Comparison of Top CRMs On The Market

 Microsoft Dynamics CRM and Salesforce are two of the top CRM systems currently available in the market.
-Many businesses spend a lot of time deciding which of these two solutions will provide them the highest overall value.
+Many businesses spend a lot of time comparing Microsoft Dynamics vs Salesforce to decide which of these two solutions will provide them the highest overall value.

 Since its day one, Salesforce was created as a web-based application.
 Thus, there are various design features optimized for a browser experience rather than for a desktop program experience.
 A minor example would be the Save button on Salesforce’s edit screens.

 Microsoft, on the other hand, originally made the plan to have Windows-style drop down menus within its CRM tool.
 This gives customers a common user experience across different Windows products and its web-based CRM tool.

 Which solution is better?
 Here is a detailed analysis of Microsoft Dynamics vs Salesforce including their advantages and disadvantages, features, price and a look on which works better for different types of businesses.

 To be fair, both systems do have all the essential CRM functionalities that one would expect from the leaders in the market: case management, activity logging, sales process management, among others.
 However, compared with Microsoft Dynamics, Salesforce offers richer features.
 These include Salesforce’s social communication, online marketing, and customer support features.

 As far as ease of implementation goes, Salesforce is a relatively more polished and thus offers easier implementation than Microsoft Dynamics, which has to be customized and adapted to the needs of your business.
 Implementing Dynamics is harder and thus more expensive.
 You would also have to spend some time and budget for staff training with Microsoft Dynamics.